 Effective November 9, 2021, we consummated an affiliation transaction (the "Affiliation") pursuant to which we became the sole member of Cornerstone.
 Cornerstone was an Illinois nonprofit corporation exempt from federal income tax pursuant to Section 501(c)(3) of the Code and that was not a private foundation pursuant to Code Section 509(a)(1).
 Prior to the Affiliation, Cornerstone was a legal entity distinct from, but affiliated with, Converge (formerly known as the Baptist General Conference and also known as Converge Worldwide).
+On May 1, 2022, we merged Cornerstone with and into WIF (the "Merger"), assumed Cornerstone's loan portfolio and Cornerstone ceased to exist.

-Together with Cornerstone, we determined that it was in each entity's respective interests to effectuate the Affiliation.
+Together with Cornerstone, we determined that it was in each entity's respective interests to effectuate the Affiliation and Merger.
 Converge and the Wesleyan Church share common ties - both organizations have been members of the National Association of Evangelicals since 1948 (The Wesleyan Church) and 1966 (Converge) and share a purpose of serving Christ, honoring God, seeking justice and compassion for the poor, promoting peace and care for God's creation (among numerous other similarities).
-The Affiliation further strengthened those ties.
-Additionally, we believed the Affiliation would benefit all parties to the Affiliation and their respective conferences, member churches and investors by generating cost efficiencies and economies of scale that would allow both us and Cornerstone to serve more churches and investors.
-Shortly following the Affiliation, we consolidated day-to-day operations of Cornerstone with our operations to address personnel shortages at Cornerstone and to more quickly realize the anticipated synergies and cost efficiencies of integrating Cornerstone's back-office administration and technology systems into our equivalent systems.
+Additionally, we believed the Merger would benefit all parties to the Merger and their respective conferences, member churches and investors by generating cost efficiencies and economies of scale that would allow both us and Cornerstone to serve more churches and investors.
+We consolidated day-to-day operations of Cornerstone with our operations to address personnel shortages at Cornerstone and to more quickly realize the anticipated synergies and cost efficiencies.
+We integrated Cornerstone's information technology platforms into our equivalent systems, began using shared loan origination policies and documentation, and offered Investments solely via our offering circular.
+This integration eliminated costs arising from duplicate vendors and simplify the accounting, payroll and legal functions of the two organizations.
+We expect that we will be able to pass-through the benefits of the operational synergies and cost efficiencies to Churches and CROs in the form of more competitive lending terms and to provide Investors with more investment opportunities.